-NOTE: Expertise in Antibiotic Susceptibility testing (AST) is strongly preferred.
-The Clinical Supervisor, in their role as Technical Supervisor and General Supervisor as defined by CLIA, may be delegated the responsibility of the technical and scientific oversight of the chemistry laboratory including the day-to-day supervision or oversight of the laboratory operation and personnel performing testing and reporting results.
+The Molecular Diagnostics Technologist II, in their role as General Supervisor as defined by CLIA, may be delegated the responsibility of competency assessments and as a backup to senior lab staff, the technical oversight of the CAMD laboratory including the day-to-day supervision or oversight of the laboratory operation and personnel performing testing and reporting results.

 PRINCIPAL DUTIES AND RESPONSIBILITIES: